The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 2. Lagoon Tours

-Your host can arrange boat tours of the lagoon, stopping by the 40 small islets lining the southern end of the lagoon, as well as the ones scattered in the middle.
-You also hit amazing snorkelling spots along coral banks scattering the central lagoon.
+Your host can arrange boat tours of the lagoon, stopping by the 40 small islets that line the southern end of the lagoon, as well as the ones scattered throughout the middle.
+You also hit amazing snorkelling spots along coral banks, scattering the central lagoon.

 3. Fishing

-Most of the fishing happens within the lagoon.
+Most fishing occurs within the lagoon.
 You’re welcome to join local fisherfolk for fishing from the boat or spearfishing.

 4. Exploring Tokerau